TUD-IMB/fosanalysis/doc/GettingStarted.md

 # Getting Started

 ## Installation
-Currently, no automated installation is available yet, since `fosanalysis` is not yet in the Python Package Index.
+`fosanalysis` is developed under Python 3.9 and is available in the [Python Package Index (PyPI)](https://pypi.org/project/fosanalysis/).
+To install the latest stable version, please run:
+- Linux and Mac: `python3 -m pip install -U fosanalysis`
+- Windows: `py -m pip install -U fosanalysis`

+In order to obtain the one of the development versions:
+- clone or download the project from [GitHub](https://github.com/TUD-IMB/fosanalysis).
+- install the required dependencies:
+    - `scipy`, see [scipy.org](https://scipy.org) for the documentation.
+    - `numpy`, see [numpy.org](https://numpy.org) for the documentation.
-Thus, the software is installed by downloading it from [fosanalysis](https://gitlab.hrz.tu-chemnitz.de/tud-imb-fos/fosanalysis) and making the modules available by adding the directory where `fosanalysis` is stored to the `$PYTHONPATH` system variable.
+- make the modules available by adding the directory where `fosanalysis` is stored to the `$PYTHONPATH` system variable.

 ## Software Architecture
 As a design principle, `fosanalysis` consists of several modules, each dedicated to a single specific functionality.